openedx-unsupported/devstack/README.rst

   then download and use the updated image (for example, via ``make dev.pull.<service>``).
   The discovery and edxapp images are built automatically via a Jenkins job.
 All other images are currently built as needed by edX employees, but will soon be built automatically on a regular basis.
-See `How do I build images?`_ for more information.
+See `building images for devstack` for more information.
 * You can update your requirements files as appropriate and then build your own updated image for the service as described above, tagging it such that ``docker-compose`` will use it instead of the last image you downloaded.